gytcrt/randomwalk/content/posts/GenAI-evaluation-challenge/index.md

 However, when GenAI applications are introduced to the paradigm, I think the visualization should be updated as following:
 {{< figurelightbox src="new_bias_variance_paradigm.png" caption="Updated bias and variance as function of model complexity" align="center" width="80%" >}}

 The purple interval around the total error means total error is not a fixed number based on variance and bias anymore, the unpredictability(variance) of GenAI model makes the total error fluctuate within the interval.
+In Table 2 example, the purple interval represents the variance of accuracy of the same LLM classifier.

+By comparing the two paradigms, I hope the complexity of GenAI application evaluation is more clear to you.

 ## GenAI application evaluation is expensive and time consuming